nmlgc/tupblocks/README.md

 THE_LIB = sourcepath("vendor/a_thirdparty_library/")

 -- Define the flags exclusive to this library, as separate tables.
-All of these -- configuration and flag tables use the shape of the `CONFIG` table declared -- in `Tuprules.lua` which represents the root of the tree:
+All of these -- configuration and flag tables follow the `ConfigShape` class declared in -- `Tuprules.lua`:
 --
 -- {
 -- 	base = { (compiler settings…) },